-Dr Rocio A Diaz-Chavez is a Research Fellow at the Centre for Environmental Policy of Imperial College London and MSc tutor for the Distance learning MSc of the CeDEP at SOAS.
+Dr Rocio A Diaz-Chavez is a Senior Research Fellow at the Centre for Environmental Policy of Imperial College London.
+She has extensive work and academic experience in sustainability assessment and environmental management tools and methodologies.
+Her research area focuses on sustainability assessment and deployment of bioeconomy, land use and natural resources and the synergies with energy, sustainability and other SDGs.
 Her research interests are on sustainability assessment (economic, environmental social and political/institutional) with application on renewable energy, and climate change impacts.

-She has extensive work and academic experience in sustainability assessment and environmental management tools (EIA, SEA, SIA) .
+She has participated and coordinated different EU funded projects and worked in different consultancy work for the European Commission as well as in other regions in Europe, Africa, Asia and Latin America.
 She has collaborated on different EU FP funded projects including BEST (Bioethanol for sustainable Transport) and COMPETE (Energy Crops and Agroforestry Systems for Arid and Semi-arid Ecosystems – Africa) (2006-2009), Eubionet on solid biomass trade.
 She is currently working on the EU funded projects Biocore, Global-BioPact and AfriCAN.

 She received the SCOPE 2010 Young Scientist Award in Environmental Management.

 Dr Diaz-Chavez is currently collaborating with the Stockholm Environment Institute at the Africa Centre in Kenya as Deputy Director.

 et al., 2020, Environmental sustainability of bioenergy strategies in western Kenya to address household air pollution, Energies, Vol:13

 et al., 2019, Household air pollution mitigation with integrated biomass/cookstove strategies in Western Kenya, Energy Policy, Vol:131, ISSN:0301-4215, Pages:168-186